The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Materials and methods

 Following irradiation, cross sectional lamellae for STEM analysis were prepared using a Thermo Fisher Scientific Scios 2 Dual Beam scanning electron microscope with focused ion beam milling capability (SEM/FIB).
-A platinum protective layer was deposited on the surface by electron beam at 30~keV which remained intact through final thinning which was performed with 2~keV ions.
+A platinum protective layer was deposited on the surface using the electron beam at 30~keV; this layer remained intact through final thinning, which was performed with 2~keV ions.
 High-angle annular dark field (HAADF) STEM images were collected using an FEI Tecnai G(2) F30 S-Twin 300~kV transmission electron microscope.
 STEM image segmentation to calculate volumetric porosity is conducted using a procedure similar to that described in~\cite{Dennett2018}.
-Images are manually thresholded using ImageJ~\cite{Schneider2012} and swelling calculated in 500~nm bins using the form
+Images are manually thresholded using ImageJ~\cite{Schneider2012} and the swelling due to large voids or cavities (hereafter ``void swelling'') calculated in 500~nm bins using the form

 where $A$ is the image area analyzed, $\delta$ is the thickness of the lamella, and $d_i=2(A_i/\pi)^{1/2}$ are the effective diameters of each counted void determined by the void area $A_i$ through segmentation~\cite{Dennett2018,Yang2017,Fan2020}.
-Total swelling within the depth measured by TGS was determined using a fixed depth of 4.54~{\textmu}m and swelling for these regions was calculated over an area of 29--33~{\textmu}m$^2$.
-Depth-dependent swelling was calculated in these relatively large bins due to the large void sizes observed in pure nickel.
+Total void swelling within the depth measured by TGS was determined using a fixed depth of 4.54~{\textmu}m and void swelling for these regions was calculated over an area of 29--33~{\textmu}m$^2$.
+Depth-dependent void swelling was calculated in these relatively large bins due to the large void sizes observed in pure nickel.
 Analyzed lamella thicknesses varied from 135~nm to 295~nm as estimated using cross-sectional imaging during liftout.